 It’s best to have your pet on regular flea treatment, to prevent these bugs becoming a problem - but if you’re worried your pet has fleas it’s easily fixed by a trip to the vet.

 Learning about the life cycle of a flea

 The life cycle of a flea is made up of four different stages:

-- Pupae: After a week old, the larvae will spin a cocoon for itself, where it continues to evolve into the adult flea.
+- Pupae: after a week old, the larvae will spin a cocoon for itself, where it becomes an adult flea.
+Gross!

 How to get rid of flea eggs on cats?

 The quickest and easiest way to get rid of a flea infestation is to contact your vet.
 Spot-on treatments, and even tablets, are readily available and are highly effective.
 Most of these treatments will kill adult fleas within 24 hours.
 Once your pet has been treated and the fleas bite, they’re dead!
 It might look like there are still fleas around, even for a few weeks - but these new fleas are ones who are hatching in the environment, not ones that have escaped the wrath of the spot-on!

 Flea shampoos, most flea collars and combs aren’t effective in treating an infestation.
 Baths and shop-bought spot-ons can be dangerous, depending on the active ingredient.
 Never mind challenging - cats don’t like baths!
 Speak to your vet about the best option for you.

 It can take up to 3 months to completely clear an infection from your house and pet, the life cycle of the flea makes killing them all in a single go difficult.
 It’s important to keep up to date with your parasite control, treat your pets and don’t forget to treat the house with a safe insecticidal spray.